Linuxbrew/brew/docs/Node-for-Formula-Authors.md

 * formulae for standard Node modules compatible with npm's global module format which should use [`std_npm_install_args`](#installing-global-style-modules-with-std_npm_install_args-to-libexec) (like [`azure-cli`](https://github.com/Homebrew/homebrew-core/blob/d93fe9ba3bcc9071b699c8da4e7d733518d3337e/Formula/azure-cli.rb) or [`autocode`](https://github.com/Homebrew/homebrew-core/blob/1a670a6269e1e07f86683c2d164977c9bd8a3fb6/Formula/autocode.rb)) and
 * formulae where the `npm install` step is only one of multiple not exclusively Node related install steps (not compatible with npm's global module format) which have to use [`local_npm_install_args`](#installing-module-dependencies-locally-with-local_npm_install_args) (like [`elixirscript`](https://github.com/Homebrew/homebrew-core/blob/ec1e40d37e81af63122a354f0101c377f6a4e66d/Formula/elixirscript.rb) or [`kibana`](https://github.com/Homebrew/homebrew-core/blob/c6202f91a129e2f994d904f299a308cc6fbd58e5/Formula/kibana.rb))

 Both methods have in common that they are setting the correct environment for using npm inside Homebrew and are returning the arguments for invoking `npm install` for their specific use cases.
-This includes fixing an important edge case with the npm cache (caused by Homebrew's redirection of `$HOME` during the build and test process) by using our own custom `npm_cache` inside `HOMEBREW_CACHE`, which would otherwise result in very long build times and high disk space usage.
+This includes fixing an important edge case with the npm cache (caused by Homebrew's redirection of `HOME` during the build and test process) by using our own custom `npm_cache` inside `HOMEBREW_CACHE`, which would otherwise result in very long build times and high disk space usage.

 To use them you have to require the Node language module at the beginning of your formula file with: